 Gather the Family and Have Some Family Fun in and Around Detroit

 Just because the weather outside is frightful, it doesn’t mean there isn’t much to do both inside and outside during the winter months.
 Detroit offers a plethora of activities, festivals, and fun.
 We’re sharing our favorite things to do here.
 Read below and enjoy!
+If you’re interested in activities that are a little more rousing then you could consider grabbing a group of your friends and heading out somewhere that you can fire AirSoft guns – places like Only BB Guns stock such things so that you can begin to compete against one another in matches.

 Roller Skate Before This Unique Rink is Gone!
 The new, colorful Rainbow City Roller Rink is only here until January 27th.
 Located near Campus Martius the 5,000+ square foot rink is adorned with eight colorful, inflated sculptures that dangle from the ceiling and skaters will glide across a striped floor.
 Skate time needs to be scheduled in advance here.
 It’s free with no cost for skates, lockers, or safety equipment.